Six Lycoming College professors discussed the future of energy during a panel discussion on Feb. 15 at Lycoming College.

 Bob Smith, Ph.D., assistant professor of biology, said that biologists look at the intersection of human culture with the natural world.
 They help translate intrinsic values, like the desire for clean water and air, into state and national policy.
 They help determine ways to measure the impact of human activities on the environment.

 Michael Kurtz, Ph.D., assistant professor of economics, said that economics researchers study how and why people act in regard to energy, and the consequences of those actions.
 For example, they would be inclined to study things like the rise and fall of oil prices and would help government officials determine when and how to subsidize an industry.
 They look at factors that show what the public wants and then help government officials achieve it.
 Kurtz encourages people to avoid political sound bites and start discussing the nuances of issues.
 Looking at things in a different way may result in a solution that better serves society.

-Ryan Adams, Ph.D., assistant professor of sociology and anthropology, said that anthropologists study cultural beliefs, values, practices and traditions surrounding the use of energy.
+Ryan Adams, Ph.D., assistant professor of anthropology and sociology, said that anthropologists study cultural beliefs, values, practices and traditions surrounding the use of energy.
 For example, Americans consume an enormous amount of energy compared to other countries around the world.
 Anthropologists ask why?
 Anthropologists also look at how energy use impacts the rise and fall of empires, who bears the weight of the costs and how energy is distributed.